Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: Technical results

 \subsection{Confidence set}

 First, we state an established lemma for maximum likelihood estimation given preference feedback according to the Bradley--Terry model \cref{eq:bradley-terry}.
-This lemma is used to control the learning error in our theorems. \begin{lemma}[\citet{schlaginhaufen2025efficient}, Lemma A.1] Let \cref{as:linear-cost} hold and let $\hat{\theta}_i$ be defined as in Equation \eqref{eq:mle}.
+We include it for completeness, as it is used to control the learning error in our theorems. \begin{lemma}[\citet{schlaginhaufen2025efficient}, Lemma A.1] Let \cref{as:linear-cost} hold and let $\hat{\theta}_i$ be defined as in Equation \eqref{eq:mle}.
 Then, after $K$ queries, we get with probability at least $1-\delta$:

 The bound is given as

 where $\kappa_i=\max_{\|\theta_i\|\leq B,\,x_i\in\mathcal X_i} \frac{1}{\dot \sigma(\langle\theta_i,x_i\rangle)}$. \end{lemma} Here, $\|x\|_A := \langle x,Ax\rangle$ denotes the Mahalanobis norm given a positive definite matrix $A \in \mathbb R^{d\times d}$.
 This norm with respect to the empirical design matrix $V_{i,K}:=\sum_{k=1}^K x_{i,k}\,x_{i,k}^\top$ measures the learning error for a given query $x_{i,k}:=\phi_i(a_{i,k})-\phi_i(a_{i,k}')$.
 The leading factor $\kappa_i$ characterizes the difficulty of learning from preferences when the feedback is nearly deterministic.